arcana-network/docs.arcana/docs/quick-start/vue-quick-start.md

 ---
 alias: vue-quick-start
 title: 'Quick Start: Vue Apps'
 description: 'Get Started quickly with Arcana Auth product for Vue apps by using these step-by-step instructions.
-Use the Arcana Develoepr Dashboard to register the app, get a client ID and then use the client ID to integrate the app with the Arcana Auth SDK.'
+Use the Arcana Developer Dashboard to register the app, get a client ID and then use the client ID to integrate the app with the Arcana Auth SDK.'
 arcana:
   root_rel_path: ..
 ---